keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - The main benefits of subnets:
   - They improve traffic flow, and thus speed & performance of the entire network.
 An Internet gateway (IGW) receiving a packet and checking which of 5 subnets the packet should be delivered to is much faster than checking 100 instances individually.
 And if the destination of a packet is within the subnet from where it originates, the traffic stays inside the subnet and doesn't clutter the rest of the VPC.
   - Subnets function as logical groups to put your entities inside of.
 It makes it much easier to configure similar resources as a group instead of for every individual instance.
-- Amazon always reserves five IP addresses within subnets.
+- Amazon always reserves five IP addresses within a subnet.
 The first four IP addresses and the last IP address of each subnet CIDR block will always be unavailable for use.

-### VPC Network Access Control Lists
+### Network Access Control Lists
-- Network Access Control Lists (or NACLs) are like security groups but for sub-networks rather than instances.
-The main difference between security groups and NACLs is that security groups are stateless, meaning you can perform both allow and deny rules that may be divergent depending if traffic is inbound or outbound for that rule.
+- Network Access Control Lists (or NACLs) are like security groups but for subnets rather than instances.
+The main difference between security groups and NACLs is that security groups are *stateless*, meaning you can perform both allow and deny rules that may be divergent, depending if traffic is inbound or outbound, for that rule.
 - The following table highlights the differences between NACLs and Subnets.

 | NACL | Security Group |